cloudfoundry/cf-networking-onboarding/README.md

 ## Usage
 ### Import stories to Tracker (from source)
-The stories in this repo are divided by epic (e.g. HTTP Routes, Route Integrity, etc) They are provided in .prolific format.
+The stories in this repo are divided by epic (e.g. HTTP Routes, Route Integrity, etc) They are provided in prolific format as `.prolific.md` files.
 To grab the most recent versions of stories from master or another branch:

 1. Clone this repo
 1. Run `./build` (requires Docker)